areaofeffect/hello-world/README.md

 ##### Week 5: Organizing everything we learned into a program

-- Scope (this)
+* Scope
+	* Lexical Scope and Dynamic Scope
+	* Levels of Scope
+		* Expression
+		* Block
+		* Function
+		* File
+		* Module
+		* Global
+* Modules and Libraries
+	* Writing your own
+	* Using NPM
+	* Using Arduino Libraries

-- Classes: Organizing code into reusable blocks ( OOP )
+* Classes: Organizing code into reusable blocks ( OOP )

-- Modules and Libraries: Importing existing utilities to use in your program
+* Introduction to Github
+* Introduction to Node and Interactivity
+* Extracting Exif Data from images
   ​
 <br/>

 ##### Week 6: The thing you'll spend the most time doing is debugging!

-- Debugging
+* Debugging

-  - Firebug, Developer Modes, Console log, Print
+  * Chrome Developer View
+  * Firebug
+  * Print statements
+  * Console logs
-  - Network, Serial
+  * Network, Serial

-- GitHub

 ​<br/>